Search Filters

 Biodegradable Magnesium Bone Staples Show Comparable Primary Stability In Comparison to Bone Staples Made Of Steel - A Biomechanical Comparison.

-Adrian Deichsel, MD, GERMANY Johannes Glasbrenner, MD, GERMANY Michael J. Raschke, MD, Prof., GERMANY Jens Wermers, MD, GERMANY Matthias Klimek, M. Sc., GERMANY Christian Peez, MD, GERMANY Thorben Briese, MD, GERMANY Elmar Herbst, MD, PhD, GERMANY Christoph Kittl, MD, MD(res), GERMANY
+Adrian Deichsel, MD, GERMANY Johannes Glasbrenner, MD, GERMANY Michael J. Raschke, MD, Prof., GERMANY Jens Wermers, Prof., GERMANY Matthias Klimek, M. Sc., GERMANY Christian Peez, MD, GERMANY Thorben Briese, MD, GERMANY Elmar Herbst, MD, PhD, GERMANY Christoph Kittl, MD, MD(res), GERMANY

 Department of Trauma, Hand and Reconstructive Surgery, University Hospital Münster, Münster, NRW, GERMANY